 Your nurses or doctors can help you obtain the appropriate forms to fill out and sign.
 We recommend that you have a thorough conversation with your doctor about the benefits and burdens of each medical treatment and that you have conversations with your designated Health Care Proxy whenever you change your mind about the options for your medical care.

 The New York State Department of Health has a web site where you can get more information about Advance Directives: http://www.health.ny.gov/professionals/patients/health_care_proxy/

 Chaplains, representing a broad range of religious denominations, are available to offer spiritual support and assist patients, residents and their families with the challenges that arise from illness and hospitalization.
-While the staff at Adirondack Health is highly trained to recognize the stress or concerns that can arise in a health care setting, our Chaplains are available for one-on-one counseling to help in a time of crisis or grief.
+While the staff at Adirondack Health is highly trained to recognize the stressors and concerns that can arise in healthcare settings, our chaplains are available for one-on-one counseling to help in a time of crisis or grief.

-Father Steve Kovacevich, D.Min., BCC, Director of Pastoral Care, Adirondack Medical Center & Mercy Living Center
+Thomas J. Higman, Pastoral Care Coordinator, Adirondack Medical Center & Mercy Living Center